YerkoPalma/full-stack/readme.md

 ## TODO

 - [x] Finish `production` cycle
+- [ ] Pass req, and res to ctx in Resource file, to use those in middlewares
 - [ ] Make some examples
 - [ ] Add more tests
 - [x] Add ci through travis